 ‘Big shoes to fill’

 My number one priority was getting ‘off book’ during rehearsals (performing from memory rather than reading from a script).
 As the lead, I appeared in the majority of scenes, and if I didn’t know my lines this would slow down the process for other actors.
-My character Jo had a lot of songs, so I really had to work hard and ensure I was on technically on top.

 After reading the book, I immediately fell in love with the role.
 For me, Jo was my chance to play the ultimate heroine.
 This of course applied some extra pressure – playing a character that people already know and love – my main goal was to make sure I did the role justice.

 My main tip for anyone taking on a lead role is stamina!
 You can put in maximum effort one day but you need to make sure you have the energy to sustain yourself for the next day.
 There was definitely days where I felt completely burned out.

 It is key to; pace yourself, eat well and get enough sleep.